sumeet-codde/Palantir-Project/README.md

 The system helps answer key operational questions such as:

-Which tasks are likely to get delayed and by how many days?
+    1.Which tasks are likely to get delayed and by how many days?

-Which equipment types have a higher probability of failure?
+    2.Which equipment types have a higher probability of failure?

-Which contractor contributes the most to overall project delays?
+    3.Which contractor contributes the most to overall project delays?

-Where should teams intervene early to prevent cascading delays?
+    4.Where should teams intervene early to prevent cascading delays?

 🎯 Objectives

-Predict task-level delays before they occur
+    1.Predict task-level delays before they occur

-Identify equipment failure risks that can impact schedules
+    2.Identify equipment failure risks that can impact schedules

-Aggregate risks to calculate overall project delay
+    3.Aggregate risks to calculate overall project delay

-Provide real-time alerts and an interactive application for monitoring tasks, equipment, and risks
+    4.Provide real-time alerts and an interactive application for monitoring tasks, equipment, and risks

-🏗️ End-to-End Architecture
+🏗️End-to-End Architecture
 1. Data Ingestion & Consolidation

 Multiple datasets are ingested and merged into a unified view:

-Project metadata (project ID, contractor, location)
+    1.Project metadata (project ID, contractor, location)

-Task schedules (start/end dates, progress, dependencies)
+    2.Task schedules (start/end dates, progress, dependencies)

-Cost and execution data
+    3. Cost and execution data

-Equipment usage and historical failure data
+    4.Equipment usage and historical failure data

 All datasets are standardized and merged using Foundry pipelines.